sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 		elif $CurrentChracter.flip_h == false:
 			velocity.x = dashing* (Engine.time_scale / original_time_scale))
 ```
-a design in changing velocity was done so that godots phsyics engine could run all the logic for movment.
+a design in changing velocity was done so that godots physics engine could run all the logic for movement.
 However, the [weapon](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Player%20Design/SaveStates_Sword.gd) lacked variety for the user so alternatively I would have altered it by changing particles or sound to immerse the user.
-Because of this, the next assessment's [weapon](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Player%20Design/Dialogue_Weapon.gd) allowed for multiple different weapons to be chosen having a variety.
+Because of this, the next assessment's [weapon](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Player%20Design/Dialogue_Weapon.gd) allowed for multiple different weapons to be chosen to have a variety.
 If this assessment were to be re-assigned then constant references to variables
 ```
 	if Global.item[0]["Weapon"] =="LMG":
 			timer.wait_time=Global.items[4]["FireRate"]